310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% bubble Rei %}
 Ahh, yes, Shinkai-kun also seems to be going through some problems.

-Since I do not spend time with the Five Oddballs as much as I used to, I do not know what is happening with him….
+Since I do not spend time with the Five Eccentrics as much as I used to, I do not know what is happening with him…

 But he is an old friend.
 If danger befalls him, then I cannot sit by and watch.
 However, from the way I see it, what is happening at the moment is a *good* sign.